iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > I walked, and my walks were measured and I got a badge , great!
 Then walks disappeared😐uninstalled and re installed.. same thing🤷👎 Good idea, but its not working properly<br> :date: __2021-01-17 15:35:42__

-> Works fine on IOS but poor on Android - keeps stopping - can't adjust the target.
-I uninstalled and reinstalled but still same.
-All my other apps work fine.<br> :date: __2021-01-17 02:54:31__

 #### 1-star reviews